Tox-Archive/Tox-STS/STS.md

 ###DNS Discovery
 A DNS discovery ID goes in the following format: `user@domain`.
 Users should not enter a DNS discovery ID in any way differently to adding a Tox ID - clients should be capable of identifying whether the input is a DNS discovery ID or a Tox ID.
 On adding a DNS discovery ID, a client must resolve a DNS TXT record for the value `user._tox.domain.`.
 Note the end dot.
 In this case the `@` is replaced with `_tox`, allowing the use of subdomains while ensuring a record is a Tox record.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.
 Clients are also encouraged to check DNSSEC, though this is not a requirement.

-The `tox://` URI has 2 versions, tox1 and tox2.
+The `tox://` URI has 3 versions, tox1, tox2, and tox3.
+Tox3 is encrypted, though doesn't work with standard DNS servers and is hard to setup.
 Tox2 attempts to stop DNS request spamming and DNS poisoning attacks by using the a form of the nospam as a unique pin.
 Tox1 ignores these issues by listing just the Tox ID.
-Use of Tox1 for records of users is **strongly advised against**, as this version is reserved **solely for clients that do not interface with a human**, who need a well known and easy to add ID.
-With this in mind, tox1 still serves the niche case of services like GroupBot where a pin isn't needed.

 In the case of multiple records of different versions, clients should prioritize the highest version record.
 If there are more than one record of the same version, a client should use the first one in the order reported by the DNS lookup.